albaintor/integration-kodi/README.md

 - Kodi must be running for setup, and control enabled from Settings > Services > Control section.
 Set the username, password and enable HTTP control.
 - Port numbers shouldn't be modified normally (8080 for HTTP and 9090 for websocket) : websocket port is not configurable from the GUI (in advanced settings file)
 - There is no turn on command : Kodi has to be started some other way

+### Tips
+- The (simple) commands, interface or buttons mapping can be updated while a previous version of the integration has already been configured.
+In that case the new functionalities may not be visible.
+In that case, just remove the configured entity from the integration page and add it again.
+It won't affect your existing setup, but only trigger a refresh of the integration.

 ## To do